Dattkh/Employee-Management-System/README.md

 Ensure JDK 8+ is installed.
 Database Setup
 Create a MySQL database named employee_management.
-Import the provided SQL script in the Database folder.
+Import the provided SQL script in the Database folder Run Application
-Run Application
 Run LoginPage.java to start the GUI.
 Use admin credentials to access full features.